This post is a guest post from Chrissy at A Plan to Prosper.

 Step 1: Stop Using Credit Cards

-The first and most important step to pay off your credit cards is to simply stop using them.
+The first and most important step to paying off your credit cards is to simply stop using them.
 When my husband and I finally said goodbye to both of our credit cards, we had to not only stop using them but also destroy them.
 Literally, we put both of our credit cards through the shredder.
 It was nerve-wracking and liberating at the same time.

 This may be a tough step for you, especially if you have thousands of dollars in credit card debt and have come to rely on it to get you through the tough times.
 My best advice for you is to choose to decide that you do not need or desire to live with credit card debt for the rest of your life.

-If you can save a few hundred dollars by either selling some household goods or things you no longer use, that can be a cushion for you to cut up your credit cards and stop spending with credit.
+If you can save a few hundred dollars by selling household goods or things you no longer use, that can be a cushion for you to cut up your credit cards and stop spending with credit.

 Step 2: Figure Out How Much You Owe